-Alfi is a co-founder and member of Jendela Art group – Indonesia’s most prominent contemporary art collective.
-The group shied away from the omnipresent and socio-political themes usually found in art and were not falling into the trap of technical sophistication of realist painting either.
-They gained recognition and attracted attention with works of unique stylistics showing inclination towards naivism, swaying between meaningless ‘doodles’ and the contrast of formalism, drawing exclusively on minimal visual elements of line, colour and texture.
+Jumaldi is a co-founder and member of Jendela Art Group, Indonesia’s most prominent contemporary art collective.
+The group shied away from the omnipresent and socio-political themes usually found in the local arts scene, and were not falling into the trap of technical sophistication of realist painting either.
+They gained recognition through works of unique stylistics, showing inclination towards naivism, swaying between meaningless ‘doodles’ and the contrast of formalism, as well as drawing exclusively on minimal visual elements of line, colour, and texture.

-Alfi has participated in several art fairs like Art Basel Hong Kong, Hong Kong International Art Fair, Art Stage Singapore and Shanghai Art Fair.
-His past solo exhibitions include Jumaldi Alfi, Sanata Dharma University Gallery, Yogyakarta, Indonesia (2016); Nightswimmer, Metis Gallery, Amsterdam (2011); and Life/Art # 101: Never Ending Lesson, Sangkring Art Space, Yogyakarta, Indonesia (2010).
-Selected group exhibitions include Mooi Indie – Beautiful Indies, Indonesian Art Now, Gordon & Susan Samstag Museum of Art, Adelaide, Australia (2014); The Window of Jendela, OHD Museum, Magelang, Indonesia (2013); Legacy, a Trace of Civilization, Esa Sampoerna Art Museum, Surabaya, Indonesia (2012); Jendela-A Play of the Ordinary, NUS Museum, Singapore (2009); and COMMON GROUNDS, National Gallery, Jakarta, Indonesia (2007).
+The artist has participated in several art fairs such as Art Basel Hong Kong, Hong Kong International Art Fair, and Shanghai Art Fair.
+His past solo exhibitions include Jumaldi Alfi, Sanata Dharma University Gallery, Yogyakarta, Indonesia (2016); Jumaldi Alfi: Melting Memories, STPI Gallery, Singapore (2011); Nightswimmer, Metis Gallery, Amsterdam (2011); and Life/Art # 101: Never Ending Lesson, Sangkring Art Space, Yogyakarta, Indonesia (2010).
+Selected group exhibitions include Mooi Indie – Beautiful Indies, Indonesian Art Now, Gordon & Susan Samstag Museum of Art, Adelaide, Australia (2014); The Window of Jendela, OHD Museum, Magelang, Indonesia (2013); Jendela-A Play of the Ordinary, NUS Museum, Singapore (2009); and COMMON GROUNDS, National Gallery, Jakarta, Indonesia (2007).